orientechnologies/orientdb-docs/source/Configuration.md

 ##### storage.diskCache.writeCacheFlushInactivityInterval

-Interval between 2 writes to the disk cache, if writes are done with interval more than provided all files will be fsynced before next write, which allows do not do data restore after server crash (in ms).
+Interval between 2 writes to the disk cache, if writes are done with an interval more than provided, all files will be fsynced before the next write, which doesn't allow /allows a data restore after a server crash (in ms)..

 ```
 Setting name...: storage.diskCache.writeCacheFlushInactivityInterval